dr4g0nsr/radius-server/README.md

 **Why didn't you run threaded server?**

-Tried but didn't work due to some problem (probalby with threading system) that i cannot solve.
+Tried but didn't work due to some problem (probably with threading system) that i cannot solve.